The Cultural Life of Drones

 What does it mean to think of drones as culture?
 If culture is the range of social practices through which we come to understand and engage in our shared world, then drone cultures might be the myriad ways in which drones are embedded into our everyday lives as well as our fantasies about what kinds of lives that drones make.
 The term drone itself refers to a very diverse range of systems, ranging from palm-sized quadrotors to enormous solar-powered aircraft that fly at 70,000 ft. for weeks at a time.
 Military drones such as those deployed by the United States and Israel in military campaigns, have extensive cultural lives: the local economies that support the laborers who manufacture them, their technologies and capital logistics of production, the development of methods for data interpretation such as artificial intelligence and algorithmic warfare, the civil militarization of the drone industry including the training and work of drone pilots, the international systems of capital and nation building which support their use, the social activist networks that oppose them, and the resistances and rights of targeted communities.
 The cultural infrastructures that underlie civilian use of drones are similarly diverse – including domestic and international privacy and airspace laws, applications for agricultural, scientific and humanitarian purposes, and the burgeoning aesthetic field of drone photography.
 Drones also trigger our cautions and fears about living under conditions of continual surveillance, a technological practice that carries with it a set of social and cultural practices that are deeply embedded in both our governmental structures and our ways of knowing – systems that are themselves imbued with histories of empire and state building.

-In November, 2019, I open an exhibition at the Conrad Grebel Gallery at University of Waterloo, that explores the vocabularies and social practices associated with drones in the Kitchener-Waterloo region and aims to create dialogue about their use.
+In November, 2019, I opened an exhibition at the Conrad Grebel Gallery at the University of Waterloo, that explores the vocabularies and social practices associated with drones in the Kitchener-Waterloo region and aims to create dialogue about their use.
+Exhibition documentation can be found by scrolling down.

 What does it mean to think of drones as culture?
 If culture is the range of social practices through which we come to understand and engage in our shared world, then drone cultures might be the myriad ways in which drones are embedded into our everyday...